 Kenjgewin Teg Educational Institute

-Kenjgewin Teg offers college and university accredited programs, trades training, pre-employment training programs, professional development workshops and general interest learning.
+Kenjgewin Teg offers college- and university-accredited programs, trades training, pre-employment training programs, professional development workshops and general interest learning.
 In 2016, it launched Ontario’s first immersion-based early childhood educator program that is grounded in an Indigenous world view.
 The program is a collaboration with Canadore College and incorporates learning in the Ojibwe language.
 The Anishinabek Skills, Innovation and Research Centre opened in 2019.
 The facility focuses on trades skill development and features a fully equipped welding shop.
 The centre identifies and responds to labour needs in the Sudbury-Manitoulin region.

 Popular Programs